The first step in shopping for auto insurance is to decide on the types

 Knowing the factors insurance companies consider will give you a sense

-of how warmly you can expect the companies to greet your requests for coverage
+of how warmly companies are likely to greet your requests for coverage

-and may also give you some ideas for changes you can make in your life
+and what changes you could make in your life to lower insurance rates.

 Your driving record is very important.
 Industry data indicate that an individual